Link to the USGS Thermal Water Study (2009)

 The city of Hot Springs, Arkansas, with an approximate population of 33,000, lies immediately outside the park and exerts a significant influence on it.

-Hot Springs National Park will be hosting several interns during the summer of 2015 to perform a variety of tasks in the park, including research, observation, control of invasive plant species, and lots more.
-Here are a few links to programs we are working with on these projects.
+Hot Springs National Park will be hosting several interns during the summer of 2016 to perform a variety of tasks in the park, including research, observation, control of invasive plant species, and lots more.